 Lien Waiver Checklist for General Contractors: The Complete Project Closeout Guide

 Project closeout is the most critical phase of any construction job from a lien waiver perspective.
 It is also where most GCs make their biggest documentation mistakes.
-The pressure to close out fast, get the final payment, and move on to the next job creates the conditions where waivers get skipped, documents go missing, and legal exposure gets created.
+The pressure to close out fast, get the final payment, and move on to the next job creates the conditions where waivers get skipped, documents go missing, and significant legal exposure gets created.

 This checklist covers everything you need to have in place before you release final payment and close out a project.
 Follow it on every job and you will never face a mechanic's lien for a project you thought was done.